vinu0404/tech-recruitment-chatbot/README.md

    - For each question:
      - Presents question (e.g., "Question 1 of 5").
      - Accepts user input (skip/submit).
-     - Evaluates answers with Grok and shows feedback.
+     - Evaluates answers with Groq and shows feedback.
      - Updates `current_question_index` in JSON/session state.
    - After 5 questions, displays completion message and "Return to Welcome" button.
    - Resets session and JSON on return.